 IF YOU HAVE A TOUR BOOKED WITH US THIS YEAR

-We are currently rescheduling our imminent and May 2020 tours into 2021 (and as far ahead as 2022 if anyone wishes to).
+We are currently about to start rescheduling our July 2020 tours into 2021 (and as far ahead as 2022 if anyone wishes to).
 We will be putting on several new Seven Day Outlander Tours through 2021 to enable us to accommodate everyone.
 These dates have already been booked with the hotels and blocked off in our diary, but they have not been released for general sale – so we are keeping spaces safe next year for our 2020 clients.
 As we reschedule each tour, we will open up a new tour next year.
 We will then transfer our customers over to next year on a date of their choice which has availability, at the same price they paid for this year – we will simply transfer you over without you having to re-book with us at all.
 Flights and any accommodation booked outside of our tour, should be offering the same when the time comes.

 We can confirm that in mid-March we took the decision to close our diary to all new 2020 bookings until further notice, and we are not taking any final balance payments for tours booked for this year until such time that we know we are definitely going to be able to deliver the tour.
 When this will be is a huge unknown for everyone at the moment.
 At the time when your final payment is due, we will then be in a position to review your tour, and it’s at that point we will be able to reschedule you into 2021 (or 2022 if you decide not to come next year).